Paul van Geert

-Paul van Geert is a Dutch linguist.
+Paul van Geert (born 8 January 1950) is a Dutch linguist.
 He is currently a professor of developmental psychology at the University of Groningen, Netherlands.
 He is renowned for his work on developmental psychology and the application of dynamical systems theory in social science.

 He is one of the members of the "Dutch School of Dynamic Systems" who proposed to apply time series data to study second language development along with de Bot, Lowie, and Verspoor.

 Career

-Between 1967 and 1971 van Geert studied psychology and educational sciences at the Ghent University, Belgium.
-In 1975 he was awarded with a PhD in Developmental psychology.
-In 1976 he became a lecturer at the University of Groningen.
+Between 1967 and 1971, Geert studied psychology and educational sciences at Ghent University.
+In 1975, he was awarded with a PhD in Developmental psychology.
+In 1976, he became a lecturer at the University of Groningen.

-In 1976 he was appointed as a Lecturer and in 1978 he became a Senior Lecturer at the University of Groningen.
-Between 1978 and 1979 he was a fellow at the Netherlands Institute of Advanced Studies in the Humanities and Social Sciences.
-In 1985 he was appointed as a Professor of Psychology and a Chair of Developmental Psychology at the University of Groningen.
-Between 1990 and 1992 he was the Dean of the Department of Psychology at the University of Groningen.
-Between 1992 and 1993 he was a fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University in California.
+In 1976, he was appointed as a Lecturer and in 1978 he became a Senior Lecturer at the University of Groningen.
+Between 1978 and 1979, he was a fellow at the Netherlands Institute of Advanced Studies in the Humanities and Social Sciences.
+In 1985, he was appointed as a Professor of Psychology and a Chair of Developmental Psychology at the University of Groningen.
+Between 1990 and 1992, he was the Dean of the Department of Psychology at the University of Groningen.
+Between 1992 and 1993, he was a fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University in California.

 Work

-Paul van Geert was the first to apply the logistic function to model first language development in 1991.
+Paul Geert was the first to apply the logistic function to model first language development in 1991.

 He developed a Microsoft Excel VBA code to model developmental data in 2003.

-In 2002 he created new techniques and methods to measure the degree of variability by applying min-max graphs, resampling techniques, and Monte Carlo method along with Marijn van Dijk.
+In 2002, he created new techniques and methods to measure the degree of variability by applying min-max graphs, resampling techniques, and Monte Carlo method along with Marijn van Dijk.

 Supervision

-He supervised his future colleague at the University of Groningen, Marijn van Dijk, who obtained her PhD Degree in 2004.
-The title of her Phd Thesis was Child Language Cuts Capers: Variability and Ambiguity in Early Child Development.
+He supervised his future colleague at the University of Groningen, Marijn Dijk, who obtained her PhD in 2004.
+The title of her PhD Thesis was Child Language Cuts Capers: Variability and Ambiguity in Early Child Development.